-A Closer Look At The Numbers
+A Closer Look at the Numbers

 As always, Beacon Economics’ foreign trade analysis cautions against reading too much into month-to-month fluctuations in state export statistics.
 Significant variations may occur as the result of unusual or exceptional one-off trades and may not be indicative of underlying trends.
-For that reason, Beacon Economics compares the latest three months (i.e., August-October) for which data are available with the corresponding period in the previous year.
+For that reason, Beacon Economics compares the latest three months (i.e., October-December) for which data are available with the corresponding period in the previous year.

-Other sizable gains were recorded in the latest three-month period for farm produce, up 21.7% to $3.74 billion, and processed food products, up 20.8% to $2.65 billion.
-Similarly, exports of petroleum products rose 27.8% to $1.71 billion.
+Other sizable gains were recorded in the latest three-month period for farm produce, up 20.4% to $4.09 billion and processed food products, up 14.7% to $2.68 billion.
+Exports of petroleum products were up sharply, soaring by 62.5% to $2.28 billion.

-Regionally, California's exports to the Asia Pacific region (including Australia and New Zealand) grew by 11.6% to $17.04 billion.
-And despite Europe's lingering infatuation with austerity, exports to the European Union, while slowing lately, still rose by 8.6% to $7.06 billion.
-California exports to South America fell by 7.6% to $1.83 billion, while exports to India jumped 36.0% to $1.37 billion.
-California's export trade with sub-Saharan Africa is comparatively negligible at $193 million over the past three months.
+Regionally, California's exports to the Asia Pacific region (including Australia and New Zealand) grew by 8.7% to $16.71 billion.
+And despite Europe's economic and financial tribulations, exports to the European Union rose by 8.1% to $7.09 billion.
+California exports to Latin America and the Caribbean (excluding Mexico) increased by 12.7% to $2.95 billion.

 Beacon Economics is a leading provider of economic and data analysis.
 Our research informs the financial and economic strategies of major hedge funds, industry, cities and counties, government agencies, and nonprofit organizations.